iserdykov/k8s-hyperv/readme.md

 .\unlock.bat

 # examine and customize the script, e.g.:
-code hyperv.sh
+code hyperv.ps1

 # display help about provided commands
-.\hyperv.sh help
+.\hyperv.ps1 help

 # performs `choco install kubernetes-cli kubernetes-helm qemu-img`.
 # you may perform these manually / selectively instead.
-.\hyperv.sh install
+.\hyperv.ps1 install

-# display configured variables
+# display configured variables (edit the script to change them)
-.\hyperv.sh config
+.\hyperv.ps1 config

+# TODO example

 # download, prepare and cache the VM image templates
-.\hyperv.sh image
+.\hyperv.ps1 image

-# TODO
+# create a network switch - depending on the config setting,
+# it will be either private or public network:
+# - public: VMs will be accessible on your Wi-Fi; will get IPs from DHCP
+# - private: VMs will need port fwd to be accessible from other than your local machine; will need IP assign

-# while setting a new CIDR (by default 10.10.0.0/24) to avoid colliding with
+# the default CIDR (10.10.0.0/24) is configured to avoid colliding with the
 # default CIDRs of Kubernetes Pod networking plugins (Calico etc.).
-# (you should examine the vmnet.plist first to see if other apps are using it)
-# note: default CIDRs to avoid:
+# default CIDRs to avoid:
 # - Calico (192.168.0.0/16<->192.168.255.255)
 # - Weave Net (10.32.0.0/12<->10.47.255.255)
 # - Flannel (10.244.0.0/16<->10.244.255.255)
-.\hyperv.sh net
+.\hyperv.ps1 net

 #
-.\hyperv.sh hosts
+.\hyperv.ps1 hosts

 #
-.\hyperv.sh macs
+.\hyperv.ps1 macs

 # launch the nodes
-.\hyperv.sh master
+.\hyperv.ps1 master
-.\hyperv.sh node1
+.\hyperv.ps1 node1
-.\hyperv.sh nodeN...
+.\hyperv.ps1 nodeN...
 # ---- or -----
-.\hyperv.sh master node1 node2 nodeN...
+.\hyperv.ps1 master node1 node2 nodeN...

 # ssh to the nodes and install basic Kubernetes cluster here.
 # IPs can be found in `etc/hosts`
 # by default, your `.ssh/id_rsa.pub` key was copied into the VMs' ~/.ssh/authorized_keys
-# (note: this works only after `.\hyperv.sh hosts`, otherwise use IP addresses)
+# (note: this works only after `.\hyperv.ps1 hosts`, otherwise use IP addresses)
 # use your host username (which is default), e.g.:
 ssh master
 ssh node1